osm-search/Nominatim/docs/install-on-ubuntu-16.md

-Finally, we need to add two postgres users: one for the user that does the import and another for the webserver ro access the database:
+Finally, we need to add two postgres users: one for the user that does the import and another for the webserver which should access the database for reading only:

     sudo -u postgres createuser -s $USERNAME